bluntwizard/steam_deck_dub_edition/docs/code-review-plan.md

-# Code Review Plan for Steam Deck DUB Edition
+# Code Review Plan for Grimoire

 ## Overview
-The Steam Deck DUB Edition project consists of 24 CSS files, 36 JavaScript files, and 8 HTML files.
+The Grimoire project consists of 24 CSS files, 36 JavaScript files, and 8 HTML files.
 The code review will focus on identifying issues not caught by linting tools and improving overall code quality.

 ## Review Approach